Alzheimer’s Disease

 Alzheimer’s Disease treatment

-- Medication18: There are many drugs that are approved for the treatment of Alzheimer’s.
+As previously stated, there is no cure for Alzheimer’s disease.
+However, there are things that can be done to try and mitigate the disease and the complications associated with it.- Medication[18]: There are many drugs that are approved for the treatment of Alzheimer’s.
 Talk to your provider about finding the right one for you.
 Some commonly prescribed medications include donepezil, galantamine, memantine, and rivastigmine.

 - Regular healthcare visits: Being checked up on and having consistent care and advice is one of the best ways to monitor and treat Alzheimer’s disease.